Understanding Human Rights: International Criminal Court vs UN Security Council

 In 1946, the UN Economic and Social Council (ECOSOC) established the Commission on Human Rights to draft the declaration.
 The commission consisted of 18 members from various countries and political backgrounds, including Eleanor Roosevelt as chairperson, alongside representatives from France, Lebanon, China, Canada, and the Soviet Union, among others.

 Although the UDHR is non-binding, it had two major global impacts.
 First, it laid the foundation for International Human Rights Law and influenced International Humanitarian Law.
-Second, it became a cornerstone for global human rights advocacy, continuing to serve as a guiding document for international organizations, governments, and activists worldwide.
+Second, it became a cornerstone for global human rights advocacy.

 The concept of human rights has already been evolved throughout history, appearing in different forms across various cultures and time periods.
 Hammurabi's Code, written around 1750 BCE, is one of the earliest examples of a legal system that aimed to protect individuals, particularly the weak, and promote fairness regardless of social status.
 This legal framework reflects the idea that human dignity and basic rights should be protected irrespective of an individual’s power or position.